I have read many similar stories, but this one exceeds them all.

 By Djiniyini Gondarra:

 In that same evening, the word just spread like the flames of fire and reached the whole community in Galiwin’ku.
 Gelung [his wife] and I couldn’t sleep at all that night because people were just coming for the ministry, bringing the sick to be prayed for, for healing.
 Others came to bring their problems.
 Even a husband and wife came to bring their marriage problem, so the Lord touched them and healed their marriage.

 Next morning the Galiwin’ku Community once again became the new community.
 The love of Jesus was being shared and many expressions of forgiveness were taking place in the families and in the tribes.
 Wherever I went I could hear people singing and humming Christian choruses and hymns!
 Before then I would have expected to hear only fighting and swearing and many other troublesome things that would hurt your feelings and make you feel sad.

 Many unplanned and unexpected things happened every time we went from camp to camp to meet with the people.
 The fellowship was held every night and more and more people gave their lives to Christ, and it went on and on until sometimes the fellowship meeting would end around about midnight.
 There was more singing, testimony, and ministry going on.
-People did not feel tired in the morning, but still went to work.
+People did not feel tired in the morning and still went to work.